aayushborkar14/rubikscube-simulator/README.md

-# rubikscube-cli
+# Rubiks' Cube CLI
 A Rubiks' Cube Simulator for CLI Interface written in C++
+More Features to be added soon...